open-covid-19/data/README.md

 Missing values will be represented as nulls, whereas zeroes are used when a true value of zero is reported.

-### Master
+### Main
 Flat table with records from all other tables joined by `key` and `date`.
 See below for information about all the different tables and columns.
-Tables not included in the master table are:
+Tables not included in the main table are:
 * [WorldBank](#worldbank): A subset of individual indicators are added as columns to other tables instead; for example, the [health](#health) table.
 * [WorldPop](#worldpop): Age and sex demographics breakdowns are normalized and added to the